 2. COURSE DESCRIPTION 2.1.
 Course objectives Introduce students with the concept of operations management, its role in the company's activities as well as ways of improving the company's business with a special of ways of looking at operational business processes.
-Introduce students with the basics of operations management through lectures, classroom discussions and business cases, and instruct students to create operations are create the primary products and services of the company so that after completing the course, each student knows how to approach the basic problems of operating business should look for additional information to solve complex operational management issues that arise in practice in everyday business.
+Introduce students with the basics of operations management through lectures, classroom discussions and business cases, and instruct students to create operations an create the primary products and services of the company so that after completing the course, each student knows how to approach the basic problems of operating bus should look for additional information to solve complex operational management issues that arise in practice in everyday business.
 Adopt and expand knowledge in the field of: • operations functions and business strategies. • product design, process and technology selection; • quality management, control and quality improvement; • yield management and overbooking management in service industry; • models of inventory management; • business forecasts; process and technology selection, capacity planning and termination; • lean production; • project management methods. d improve systems that 2.2.
 Terms of course entry and required competences No conditions.
 2.3.
 Learning outcomes on the study programme level LO2.
 To individually and responsibly search relevant literature for reaching solutions and conclusions.
 LO3.
 To suggest decisions on production, operations, flows, capacities, costs and processes using analysis and monitoring of achieved indicators and results.
 LO7.
 To apply and valorize qualitative and quantitative methods of business decision-making in solving economic and managerial problems through program suppor LO13.
-To analyze business environment, distinguish the company's competitive advantages and propose different business strategies to achieve the company's goals 2.4.
-Expected learning outcomes on the course level Learning outcomes towards Bloom's taxonomy: (up to two verbs per LO) 1. to explain basic concepts of operations management and their practical application, 2. to propose basic and correct production and operations decisions in the area of production and services management through the implementation of the appropriate operational planning followed by analysis and control of the achieved indicators and results, 3. to choose models, methods, techniques, and tools appropriate to certain issues at the operating management level, 4. to valorise the concepts of quality management in modern business by applying appropriate statistical methods, 5. to draw up a plan for managing capacity overbooking on a practical example of a hotel business, 6. to recommend a strategies for managing waiting line, 7. to evaluate the implementation of operations management activities by applying a project approach (designing and planning activities based on the type of production and choice of technology, location selection, project organization), 8. use materials and tools to search scientific and professional literature in Croatian and in English and present accepted knowledge, ideas, problems and solutions independently and in the team.
-LO Level: 1.
+To analyze business environment, distinguish the company's competitive advantages and propose different business strategies to achieve the company's goals.
+2.4.
+Expected learning outcomes on the course level Learning outcomes towards Bloom's taxonomy: (up to two verbs per LO) 1. to explain basic concepts of operations management and their practical application, 2. to propose basic and correct production and operations decisions in the area of production and services management through the implementation of the appropriate operational planning followed by analysis and control of the achieved indicators and results, 3. to choose models, methods, techniques, and tools appropriate to certain issues at the operating management level, 4. to valorise the concepts of quality management in modern business by applying appropriate statistical methods, 5. to draw up a plan for managing capacity overbooking on a practical example of a hotel business, 6. to recommend a strategies for managing waiting line, 7. to evaluate the implementation of operations management activities by applying a project approach (designing and planning activities based on the type of LO Level: 1.
 Recapture, 2.
 Understanding, 3.
 Application, 4.
 Analysis, 5.
 Evaluation, 6.
-Synthesis 5 6 5 6 5 5 6 5 3,6
+Synthesis 5 6 5 6 5 6 5 5 5 5 5 5 5 5 5 5 5 5 5 a production and choice of technology, location selection, project organization), use materials and tools to search scientific and professional literature in Croatian and in English and present accepted knowledge, ideas, problems and solutions independently and in the team.
+3,6